-Once a decision to vaccinate has been made, it’s important to have a vaccination protocol in place and available to all those responsible for vaccinating the animals.
+Once a decision has been made to vaccinate against pneumonia, it’s important to have a vaccination protocol in place and available to all those responsible for vaccinating the animals.
 It may seem obvious advice for larger units, but even on smaller units it can’t be stressed enough how important clear written protocols are in ensuring mistakes aren’t made.

 - Which List of animals that need vaccinating

 - What Select the correct vaccine

 - How Volume required, route of administration and interval between doses if a 2 dose course is required

 The causes of pneumonia are multifactorial.
 Viruses such as BRSv, PI3v and IBR can act individually or in combination as primary pathogens to cause signiﬁcant lung and airway damage reducing the animal’s resistance to secondary bacterial infection.
 BVD virus is an important trigger for many diseases through suppression of the immune system.
 By protecting against these four viruses, we can clearly have a dramatic effect on protecting the respiratory health of our calves.